 Important Notes about the Shared Encryption Key

-Your shared encryption key is the ultimate guard against unauthorized access to your patient's data, and should therefore be handled with great care and stored in a safe place.
+Your shared encryption key is an important guard against unauthorized access to your patient's data, and should therefore be handled with great care and stored in a safe place.
 For safekeeping, we recommend that you download, print, and complete this Clinic Reference Card and keep it in a safe location for future reference.

 It’s also recommended that access to the key be limited to trusted administrative account holders.